bopa160/lab03/README.md

 ```
 public Book(String title, double price)
 ```
 There are two constructors and their types are String and double.
+String can make you write anything with a letter and/or number.
+While double allows you to write any number, even one with a decimale attach to it.

 ## Can you guess what types some of the `Book` class’s fields might be, from the parameters in its constructor?
 Can you assume anything about the names of its fields?